 If you're looking for ideas away from the big oceanfront resorts for your family vacation, there are plenty of places in South Carolina to keep the kids entertained.

 Ramp up the excitement during the summer with a day trip to Carowinds.
-The 400-acre (and growing) amusement park straddles the South Carolina-North Carolina border, and features more than 50 rides and attractions, including 13 roller coasters.
-If you think you can handle a 325-foot drop and speeds up to 95 mph, test your wits on the Fury 325.
-When the ride opened in the summer of 2015, it was the world’s largest and fastest giga coaster.
-Youngsters who aren't brave or big enough to take on these heights will find plenty of entertainment at Planet Snoopy, the Carowinds children's area.
+The 400-acre amusement park straddles the South Carolina-North Carolina border, and features more than 60 rides and attractions, including 14 roller coasters.
+If you think you can handle a 325-foot drop and speeds up to 95 mph, test your wits on Fury 325, the tallest and fastest giga coaster in North America.
+Youngsters who aren't brave or big enough to take on these heights will find plenty of entertainment at Camp Snoopy, the Carowinds children's area.

-Be sure to pack a bathing suit on your trip to Carowinds, as the admission price includes a pass to Boomerang Bay, the onsite water park.
-Plenty of water slides, two wave pools, a lazy river, toddler play area and more comprise the park’s 20 acres.
+Be sure to pack a bathing suit on your trip to Carowinds, as the admission price includes a pass to Carolina Harbor, the on-site water park.
+Plenty of water slides, two wave pools, a lazy river, toddler play area and more comprise the waterpark's 20 acres.
 Of course, if you're looking for someplace smaller to cool off, there are fun water parks sprinkled all across the state.
-The Orangeburg County Aquatic Park and Simpsonville's Discovery Island both feature water slides, a lazy river, large play areas and splash pads suitable for all ages.
+The Orangeburg County YMCA Aquatic Park and Simpsonville's Discovery Island both feature water slides, a lazy river, large play areas and splash pads suitable for all ages.